vargas88hugo/Practice_angularBasics/README.md

-# SpringAngularOne
+# Angular Basics

-This project is a practice to learn Angular and Spring frameworks
+This project is a practice to learn Angular framework

 ## Development server